matheesha-pathirana/Password-Generator/README.md

 # How to use this passoword generator

+1. run the passGEN.py
-just run the passGEN.py, then select the type of password you need to generate, select the number of characters, press generate.
+2. select the type of password you need to generate
+3. select the number of characters
+4. press generate.